 How Hunter S. Thompson and John Prine helped Bill Murray fight depression

-If Dr Hunter S. Thomspon, the legendary Gonzo journalist and the anarchic novelist, offers you advice then you had better take it.
-Bill Murray went to the good doctor after struggling with his mental health and Thompson’s advice to check out the singer John Prine who helped pull him out of his depression.
+If Dr Hunter S. Thomspon, the legendary Gonzo journalist and the anarchic novelist extraordinaire, offers you advice then you had better take it because chances are, it is some of the most vital advice you’ll ever be given.
+Or at least a decent cocktail to remember.
+Bill Murray went to the good doctor after struggling with his own mental health and Thompson’s advice to check out the singer John Prine helped pull Murray out of the murky depths of depression.

-The video which was shot in support of Prine’s first album in years, The Tree of Forgiveness, sees Murray detail Hunter’s advice and the track of Prine’s which finally got him to change his mood.
-Murray suggests in the video that following an episode of he describes as “not clinical depression” but more being a “real bummer to be around” that Thompson offered him some sage advice.
+The video which was shot in support of the recently departed folk singer, John Prine’s first album in years, The Tree of Forgiveness, sees Murray detail Hunter’s advice and the track of Prine’s which finally got him to change his mood.
+Murray suggests in the video that following an episode of he describes as “not clinical depression” but more being a “real bummer to be around” that Thompson offered him some sage advice on how to proceed.

 The advice is delivered to us via Murray and a pretty impeccable impression of Thompson.
-With his persona, Murray embodies the writer to say that he should go to John Prine and the musician’s melancholy sense of humour for comic relief.
-The Fear and Loathing Las Vegas writer pointed toward Prine’s seminal record Great Days as a way out—a dangerous move considering the double greatest hits album is widely considered one of the saddest records of all time.
+With his persona, Murray embodies the writer to say that he should go to John Prine and the musician’s melancholy sense of humour for comic relief from the banalities of modern living.
+The Fear and Loathing Las Vegas writer pointed toward Prine’s seminal record Great Days as a way out of reality—a dangerous move considering the double greatest hits album is widely considered one of the saddest records of all time.